 Synthetic images are already playing a crucial role in the training of computer vision models designed to detect tumors and cancer cells.
 Just like synthetic tabular data, synthetic images can improve the accuracy of AI-powered decision support tools dramatically.
 For example, Michigan Medicine's neurosurgery team increased the accuracy of their AI models from 68% to 96% with synthetic training data.
 How?
 Simply put, the more images the model can look at, the better it gets at detecting pathologies.
 Synthetic data generation allowed them to upsample the number of images available for model training.

 What has been done using synthetic images can be extrapolated to other data types, such as structured tabular data.
-Rebalancing unbalanced datasets or using synthetic data to augment datasets can help improve model accuracy not just for cancer detection but also for other rare diseases or events, such as lockdowns, unusual energy consumption patterns or recessions.
+Rebalancing imbalanced datasets or using synthetic data to augment datasets can help improve model accuracy not just for cancer detection but also for other rare diseases or events, such as lockdowns, unusual energy consumption patterns or recessions.

 Data sharing is also key here.
 Medical research is often plagued with the difficulty of sharing or obtaining large enough datasets where the correlations weren’t destroyed by old data anonymization techniques, like aggregation or data masking.
 Researchers in different countries should be able to work on the same data in order to arrive at the same conclusions, without endangering the privacy of patients.